Ceelog/phpdoc-en/src/mcrypt/setup.md

 Installation
 ------------

+This extension has been moved to the
-This <a href="https://pecl.php.net/" class="link external">» PECL</a>
+<a href="https://pecl.php.net/" class="link external">» PECL</a>
-extension is not bundled with PHP.
+repository and is no longer bundled with PHP as of PHP 7.2.0

 Information for installing this PECL extension may be found in the manual chapter titled